 Transitioning to Argyle has increased Moves’ conversion rate threefold.

-3x product offerings.
+3x product offerings

 Inclusive services for a deserving community

-In 2019, tech entrepreneur Matthew Spoke was looking for a way to help gig workers, whose efforts to secure labor rights were then making headlines.
+In 2019, tech entrepreneur Matthew Spoke was looking for a way to provide help for gig workers, whose efforts to secure labor rights were then making headlines.
 He spoke with rideshare drivers, food delivery couriers, and in-store shoppers, among others, and learned that while they enjoy the flexibility and autonomy of their careers, they worry about pay instability and the lack of a financial safety net in the event of hardship.

 Insufficient income transparency

 To approve gig economy loans for cash advances and determine an eligible amount, Moves needed comprehensive insights into their income and work history.
 Initially, Moves relied on alternative API’s to connect users’ bank accounts, but that posed two challenges:

 With other data providers, Moves could only make indirect income inferences based on bank deposits they recognized as originating from a gig platform.